 If you've been accused of a sex crime on campus or anywhere else, the first thing you should do is seek the advice of an attorney.
 If you're a student, you may need to go to your parents.
 A lot of times, it's not a good idea to make a statement to the authorities.
 Other times, it is a good idea.
 It depends on the circumstances of your case.

 You've got significant concerns when you have this type of a case on campus, you've got big concerns.
 What will the campus do to you?
 Will you lose your tenure at the school?
 Will you be expelled?
 What if the authorities get involved?
 You can be arrested and face serious charges that could affect your future.

 How Does A Sex Related Offense Off-Campus Differ From An Offense Allegedly Committed On Campus?

 In addition to having to deal with the police, you may have to deal with a school hearing, where they can suspend you and issue orders that you're not allowed to come within 100 yards of the alleged victim.
 A restraining order can be involved.
 It is imperative to speak to an attorney and make sure that you make the right moves at the beginning of the case and all the way through.

-In An LA County On Or Off University Campus Sex Offense Case Does The Complaint Remain Confidential?
+In A On Or Off University Campus Sex Offense Case, Does The Complaint Remain Confidential?

 The alleged victim of an on-campus sex-related offense can request that their name remain confidential.
 That puts the school in a difficult position because the offender also has rights.
 How can the offender address the crime if the school refuses to give them the identity of the complaining witness?

 Will I Be Suspended If I Am Accused Of A Sex Offense On Or Off-Campus?

 Campuses have some decisions to make when a sex offense is brought to their attention.
 If the offense is serious enough, they can suspend you from being on campus while they investigate.
 They can issue an order that you not come within a hundred yards of the alleged victim while they're investigating the allegations.